 Dexter is a somewhat small city located in the state of Missouri.
 With a population of 7,992 people and three constituent neighborhoods, Dexter is the 100th largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dexter is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dexter isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dexter are a mix of both white- and blue-collar jobs.
 Overall, Dexter is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dexter who work in sales jobs (15.21%), office and administrative support (12.78%), and management occupations (7.43%).
+There are especially a lot of people living in Dexter who work in office and administrative support (14.77%), sales jobs (12.79%), and management occupations (8.33%).

-The percentage of adults in Dexter with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.38% of adults in Dexter have a bachelor's degree or advanced degree.
+The rate of college-level education in Dexter is quite a bit lower than the national average among all cities of 21.84%: just 12.95% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Dexter in 2010 was $28,693, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
-This equates to an annual income of $114,772 for a family of four.
-However, Dexter contains both very wealthy and poor people as well.
+The per capita income in Dexter in 2010 was $20,236, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,944 for a family of four.

 The people who call Dexter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dexter residents report their race to be White, followed by Native American.
-Important ancestries of people in Dexter include Irish, English, French , and Dutch.
+Important ancestries of people in Dexter include Irish, English, Italian, and European.

 The most common language spoken in Dexter is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Hebrew.